qubicmio/rpc20-blog-post/README.md

-# The way to RPC 2.0
+# The way to RPC 2.0 - Integration Layer Revamp

-Since epoch 104 the Qubic integration layer provides easy access to the Qubic network.
-It allows sending transactions, querying smart contracts and provides information like transaction and tick data.
+Since epoch 104 the Qubic integration layer has provided easy access to the Qubic network.
+It enables transactions to be sent, smart contracts to be queried, and information such as transaction and tick data to be provided.

-The integration layer is used by 3rd party applications, like explorers, wallets and exchanges.
-The advantage of this layer is that archived data is easily accessible and users do not have to understand the network internas in detail and do not have to implement node communication.
+This layer is used by third-party applications such as explorers, wallets and exchanges.
+The advantage of this layer is that archived data is easily accessible, meaning users do not need to understand the network internals in detail or implement node communication.

+However, the existing integration layer is reaching its limits, and it is necessary to consider the future of Qubic in order to manage the anticipated growth.
+This is why we began refactoring the integration layer at the start of this year.

+The new archiving solution in the integration layer (aka RPC 2.0 in popular wording)  is designed to support the future growth of Qubic and this article aims to provide insight into the technical details of the new solution, as well as serving as documentation for those interested in operating an archive.

+While it may be of limited interest to regular end users, it could offer interesting insight into daily work that happens behind the scenes.

 ## Integration APIs